UN Security Council picks 5 new members - Journal du Cameroun

 Just before taking up their duties, the elected states get intense training about Security Council protocol and customs.

-During their mandate, the ambassadors will each preside over the council for a month.
+The ambassadors will each preside over the council for a month during their mandate.

-Friday’s election of five new members from regional groups is not expected to lead to any surprises, the only unclear outcome being for the Asia-Pacific slot, which Indonesia and the Maldives are both seeking.

-Belgium and Germany are set to obtain the two seats for the Western Europe and Others Group after Israel dropped out of the competition.

 – Elaborate nomination process –